-Weekly Newsletter: Each Tuesday a new issue of DERN’s weekly newsletter is published disseminating information about the latest ICT research reports, articles as well as conference information and the latest in the news.
+Newsletter: DERN’s newsletter disseminates information about the latest ICT research reports, articles as well as conference information and the recent news stories.
 Examples of Newsletter: Issue 36, Issue 43

-Research Reviews: Each Thursday a review of a substantial research report or article about the use of ICT in education is published.
-Reviewed articles have included the use of tablets in education, digital natives, online assessment, MOOCs, professional learning, virtual worlds, learning with technologies and many more.
-The latest 2 research reviews are FREE.
+Research Reviews: A set of accessible reviews of research reports or article about the use of ICT in education developed by ACER reviewers.
+Reviewed articles have included the use of tablets in education, digital natives, online assessment, MOOCs, professional learning, virtual worlds, and learning with technologies.

-Research Archives: Find ICT research resources either by browse or search.
+Research Archives: ICT research articles that can be either browsed or searched.
 Browse by category enables users to view lists of resources by Research Reviews or ICT Research.
-A cross-link between research reviews and research reports enables DERN users to view a report after having read the review.
+A cross-link between research reviews and research reports enables DERN users to view a report after having read a review.

 Research Briefs: in-depth analysis of ICT research on priority areas and trends.

 Challenge-driven universities to solve global problems